zencart/documentation/content/user/template/page_format.md

 - e: [categories tabs](/user/new_user_topics/categories_tabs/)
 - f: [EZ-Pages header bar](/user/ezpages/ezpages_header_bar/)

+### Footer

 This screenshot below shows the bottom of a page in a Zen Cart storefront.
 The entire width of the page is taken up by the footer.
+The black bar at the top of the footer with links to Home, My Account, Site Map, etc is the [EZ-Pages footer bar](/user/ezpages/ezpages_footer_bar/).

 ![Page bottom](/images/page_bottom.png)